 Location: Mardley Heath has a car park on Heath Road, reached via the B197, just off the A1M (don’t let the proximity or the hum of the motorway put you off).
 The car park postcode is AL6 0TP.

-Find out more: the Woodland Trust and Welwyn council have more information on Mardley Heath.
+Find out more: Welwyn council and the Woodland Trust have more information on Mardley Heath.

 Where to eat nearby: we’ve had enjoyable Sunday roasts at the White Horse in Burnham Green and tasty pub grub at the Horns (a cheaper option) in Bulls Green near Datchworth.